How much to pay into your pension

 Your personal situation

-12.5% of earnings is our general recommendation, but the actual amount you’ll need to save depends on your own situation.
+We usually recommend that most people put around 12.5% of their earnings into their pension.
+But the actual amount depends on your own situation.
 For example:

 • When you start: The earlier you start, the less you'll need to save each month.

-• Existing retirement savings: If you’ve already got some pension savings you may not have to save as much as someone who’s yet to start.
+• Existing retirement savings: If you’ve already got some pension savings you may not have to save as much as someone who hasn't started yet.

 • The income and lifestyle you want in retirement: Clearly, the higher your desired income, the more you’ll need to save.